A Term and scope notes

-2 Entry terms and similar terms (if present)
+D Entry terms, previous indexing, and similar terms

 Using the Search Builder isn’t really difficult, but using it effectively can be a bit of a challenge.
 Here are the basics:

-You can see each of my selections reflected in the search details: "Eye Enucleation/adverse effects"[Majr].
-At the time this search was run, it produced 72 highly relevant results.
+You can see each of my actions reflected in the final search details: (“Ankle Fractures/complications”[Majr]) AND “Infections”[Mesh].
+At the time I performed this search, I got 13 highly relevant results.

 Most concepts cannot be adequately described with a single MeSH term, so an effective search will require some advanced techniques.
 Here are a few examples of common search strategies.
 The terms in bold italics are ones you will search for in the MeSH Database.
 A forward slash (/) indicates that a subhead follows.
-NOTE It doesn't matter in what order concepts are ANDed together.
+NOTES It doesn't matter in what order concepts are ANDed together.
+And remember to use subheadings and search restrictions sparingly!

 To find articles that discuss the use of a particular medication to treat a particular disease